manu-p-1/Portable-Cryptographer/README.md

-# Portable-Cryptographer
+# Portable Cryptographer

-A tool to encrypt text using AES.
-Documentation and more info coming soon
+A simple application to securely encrypt text using the Advanced Encryption Standard, or AES for short.